intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 Fuzzing Kernel Boot
 ===================

-The majority of input points identified by smatch analysis and manual audit are invoked as part of kernel boot.
+The majority of input points identified by Smatch analysis and manual audit are invoked as part of kernel boot.
 The invocation of these code paths is usually hard to achieve at runtime after the kernel has already booted due to absence of re-initialization